• Skip to primary navigation

 • Tamarind: Adds additional sweetness and great for Thai dishes.

-For example, when I want a Vietnamese peanut sauce as a dip for spring rolls, I'll make the base and add in 1 tablespoon hoisin sauce and lime juice.
-If making a Thai peanut sauce for a satay tofu bowl, I'll use coconut milk, red thai curry paste and add 2 teaspoon of tamarind and a quarter of lemon grass for the perfect dressing.
+For example, when I want a Vietnamese peanut sauce as a dip for spring rolls, I’ll make the base and add in 1 tbsp hoisin sauce and lime juice.
+If making a Thai peanut sauce for a satay tofu bowl, I’ll use coconut milk, red thai curry paste and add 2 tsp of tamarind and a quarter of lemon grass for the perfect dressing.

 Once you've gathered and picked out your ingredients, all there is to making it is throwing it all into a blender or food processor.